-1. The Government of the United States of America reserves the right to make or maintain limited exceptions to national treatment, as provided in Article I, paragraph 1, in the sectors or matters it has indicated below:
+1. The United States reserves the right to make or maintain limited exceptions to national treatment, as provided in Article II, paragraph 1, in the sectors or matters it has indicated below:

-air transportation; ocean and coastal shipping; banking, securities, insurance, and other financial services; government grants; government insurance and loan programs; energy and power production; customhouse brokers; ownership of real property; ownership and operation of broadcast or common carrier radio and television stations; ownership of shares in the Communications Satellite Corporation; the provision of common carrier telephone and telegraph services; the provision of submarine cable services; use of land and natural resources; mining on the public domain; and maritime services and maritime-related services.
+air transportation; ocean and coastal shipping; banking; insurance; government grants; government insurance and loan programs; energy and power production; custom house brokers; ownership of real property; ownership and operation of broadcast or common carrier radio and television stations; ownership of shares in the Communications Satellite Corporation; the provision of common carrier telephone and telegraph services; the provision of submarine cable services; use of land and natural resources; mining on the public domain; maritime services and maritime-related services; and primary dealership in United States government securities.

-2. The Government of the United States of America reserves the right to make or maintain limited exceptions to most-favored nation-treatment, as provided in Article II, paragraph 1, in the sectors or matters it has indicated below:
+2. The United States reserves the right to make or maintain limited exceptions to most favored nation treatment, as provided in Article II, paragraph 1, in the sectors or matters it has indicated below:

-ownership of real property; mining on the public domain; maritime services and maritimerelated services; and primary dealership in United States Government securities.
+ownership of real property; mining on the public domain; maritime services; maritime-related services; and primary dealership in United States government securities.

-3. The Government of the Republic of Estonia reserves the right to make or maintain limited exceptions to national treatment, as provided in Article II, paragraph 1, in the sectors or matters it has indicated below:
+3. Bulgaria reserves the right to make or maintain limited exceptions to national treatment, as provided in Article 11, paragraph 1, in the sectors or matters it has indicated below: